MacandWindows/Plex/README.md

 ## Building on Linux

-Plex Media Player officially requires Qt 5.9.5.
+KixKan Media Player officially requires Qt 5.9.5.
 Our users have indicated that Qt 5.10 and Qt 5.11 also builds correctly.
 However, Qt 5.11.0 and 5.11.1 versions are _incompatible_ and should be avoided.
 Qt 5.12 may work for you.
 Please consider building PMP within a dedicated VM or Docker container if your system has a Qt version installed newer than 5.9.5.
 Downgrading a system Qt will cause issues in other applications depending on a newer Qt version.

 These instructions are for Ubuntu 16.04 LTS and up.
 They were tested on a fresh install without extra options and with auto-updates applied.